marian-stanciulica/Foodybite/README.md

 This flow is composed by 3 classes:
 - `APIService`, which implements domain protocols, creates `URLRequest` objects from endpoints and sends them to the remote store.
 - `RemoteStore`, which implements `ResourceLoader` and `ResourceSender`, validates the status code returned by the client and parses received data.
-- `AuthenticatedURLSessionHTTPClient`, which decorates `HTTPClient`, signs each request using the access token fetched using an `TokenRefresher` collaborator (You can find more details about refresh token strategy [here](#1-refresh-token-strategy)).
-In the `Composition Root` this class is used only for requests that require authentication, otherwise an instance of `URLSessionHTTPClient` from the `API Infra` module is used.
+- `AuthenticatedURLSessionHTTPClient`, which decorates `HTTPClient`, signs each request with an access token fetched using an `TokenRefresher` collaborator (You can find more details about refresh token strategy [here](#1-refresh-token-strategy)).
+In the `Composition Root`, this class is used only for requests that require authentication, otherwise an instance of `URLSessionHTTPClient` from the `API Infra` module is used.

 ![AuthenticatedURLSessionHTTPClient](./Diagrams/AuthenticatedURLSessionHTTPClient.svg)

 #### 3. Endpoint Creation

 Initially, I created a single enum with individual cases for each request which conformed to the `Endpoint` protocol.
-It was a convenient choice because all requests available were grouped in a single file, but as I was adding more requests I realized that each time the same file is modified, thus breaking the `Open/Closed Principle` which states that the system should be open for extension, but closed for modification.
+It was a convenient choice because all requests available were grouped in a single file.
+However, as I was adding more requests, I recognised that each time the same file was modified, thus breaking the `Open/Closed Principle` which states that the system should be open for extension, but closed for modification.

-I immediately pivoted and extracted the related cases in separate enums with related cases, like it is the case for `AccountEndpoint` which has cases for `POST` and `DELETE`.
+I immediately pivoted and extracted the initial cases in separate enums with related requests, such as with the `AccountEndpoint` which has cases for `POST` and `DELETE`.

 ```swift
 enum AccountEndpoint: Endpoint {